 - Be punctual, reliable and drive safely.

-Serving as the vanpool driver is a significant responsibility; potential drivers should carefully consider the Vanpool Driver responsibilities before applying to drive.
+Serving as the vanpool coordinator is a significant responsibility; potential drivers should carefully consider the Vanpool Driver responsibilities before applying to drive.

 Once the group has enough participants (a minimum of six), the driver should contact Valley Metro or Enterprise to get a quote and start the process.
 The driver will need to complete a background check, which will take about two weeks.

-Capitol Rideshare offers qualified state employees a $30 monthly subsidy, which is paid directly to the vanpool vendor (Valley Metro’s contractor, Enterprise).
-The subsidy offsets the cost of the monthly vanpool fee.
-Once you have joined a vanpool, fill out the vanpool subsidy application and return it to Capitol Rideshare:
+Capitol Rideshare offers qualified state employees a monthly subsidy to cover their portion of the vanpool lease fee, which is paid directly to the vanpool vendor (Valley Metro’s contractor, Enterprise).
+Employees are responsible for paying for fuel.
+Once you have joined a vanpool, fill out the employee vanpool subsidy application and return it to Capitol Rideshare: